uplynk-full-stack/aurelia-tips/articles/compose-tag.md

+---
+title: Using the Compose Tag
+excerpt: A couple of real-world examples using the <compose> tag.
+---

 # Using the &lt;compose&gt; Tag

 The `<compose>` tag let's you dynamically insert custom components.
 We have seen some questions arise as to when exactly to use the `<compose>` tag.
 Most of the time you know what component you want to use, so you don't need to set it dynamically.
 This article will show two real-world examples of where we are using it in our code.